Hin Keng station

+The station is next to the Lion Rock Tunnel, Which is on the other end of the station and also nearby the Beacon Hill Tunnel on the East Rail line connecting Tai Wai and Kowloon Tong.

 History

 The station was built on the site of the New Territories South Animal Management Centre and Shatin Plant Quarantine Station, facilities of the Agriculture, Fisheries and Conservation Department, which were relocated to a new facility on To Shek Street (多石街) in November 2013.

 The station and approach structures were built under MTR contract number 1102.
 Worth HK$1.039 billion, the contract was awarded to Japanese construction firm Penta-Ocean on 5 July 2013.
 Major sub-contractors employed on the project include Hong Kong company Ngai Shun Construction & Drilling Company as well as the Chinese state-owned China Geo-Engineering Corporation.
 The architect was Hong Kong-based Leigh and Orange.
 Construction of Hin Keng station began with a ceremony on 13 November that year.